Twin Lakes Campground

 Twin Lakes Campground is nearly always busy, so make reservations early.
 Campsites on the eastern shore are known as the Upper Lake.
 A number of sites are lakeside.
 Campsites on the western side are mostly back among the trees and closer to amenities like the store and boat rentals.
 Within the campground is a boat ramp and fishing pier.
 At the head of the upper lake are pretty Twin Falls.

 All 94 sites in Twin Lakes Campground - Mammoth Lakes can accommodate RVs, trailers, and tents.
 All are within easy walking distance of the lakes and other facilities.
-A special plus at Twin Lakes Campground is that they offer hot showers at the nearby general store.
-Every campsite has a picnic table, fire ring with grill, and a bear-proof food locker.
-Restrooms with flush toilets and drinking water are provided.
 The maximum length stay here is 7 days.

 Shop Amazon for